2024 Training Camp Announcement!

 Drinks during training

 This is not a professional travel company and I am not a professional tour guide.
-This isn’t even a money making venture.
-This is something I am organizing because I have been asked many times if I can help people find training camps.
-Even in China adult training camps are rare (most are day camps for kids) but as an adult myself I know how important training is.
+This isn’t even a money making venture for me.
+This is something I am organizing because I have been asked many times if I can help people find training camps, and I’m happy to use the resources I have here.
+Even in China adult training camps are rare (most are day camps for kids), and I think none are taught in English.
+But as an adult myself I know how important training is.
 And why not mix badminton with travel?
 That’s the best of both worlds.

 Health Insurance

 This is a sport which can lead to injury and as I am not an official travel company you are required to have travel insurance yourself!
-This is non-negotiable and I will need to see some sort of confirmation of insurance before you can play.
+This is non-negotiable and I will need a copy of it myself if something goes terribly wrong and you are unresponsive.
 There will be warm-ups and cool downs everyday and you should take breaks when you need it, but it is impossible to eliminate all risk of injury.
-Let’s all be safe.
+Let’s all be safe!

 Hotel

-We will provide transportation to and from the courts from your hotel everyday for training, but since the hotel is in the city center, we might partially take the subways in the morning to avoid the road traffic.
+We will provide transportation to and from the courts from your hotel everyday for training, but since the hotel is in the busiest part of the city, we might partially take the subways in the morning to avoid the road traffic.
 Don’t worry your student helper will be there to guide you.
 If you want to play at night you would need your make your own way to the courts but we can help arrange it.

 The hotel has an outdoor rooftop pool that will feel really nice after a day of training.